 The concessional contributions cap is the amount of money you can contribute to your super account at the concessional tax rate of 15%, which is a nice low rate of tax.

-From 2017, no matter your age, you can contribute up to $27,500 per year into your superannuation at the concessional rate including:
+You can contribute up to $27,500 per year into your superannuation at the concessional rate, including:

 - employer contributions (including contributions made under a salary sacrifice arrangement)